katalvlaran/lvlath/docs/MATRICES.md

 # 10. Matrices: Adjacency & Incidence

+---

+## 10.1.
+When & Why Use Matrices

 Matrices provide a powerful algebraic and algorithmic perspective on graphs, enabling everything from constant‑time edge queries to spectral clustering and connectivity analysis.
-This guide covers:

-- **When & Why**: trade‑offs between adjacency lists and matrices
-- **Adjacency Matrix**: definition, complexity, examples
-- **Incidence Matrix**: definition, complexity, examples
-- **Go Usage**: building and converting matrices with `lvlath/matrix`
-- **Best Practices & Pitfalls**

----

-## 10.1 When & Why Use Matrices

 **Adjacency List vs. Matrix**